effati/subreddit-unsubscriber/README.md

 # subreddit-unsubscriber
-I wanted to clean up a lot of inactive subreddits I was subscribed to
+I wanted to clean up a lot of inactive subreddits I was subscribed to.
+And also try out some Reddit API stuff.